Kernix13/dns-records/cPanel.md

 [A2 cPanel Mail Features](https://www.a2hosting.com/kb/cpanel/cpanel-mail-features)

-The following are worth using:
+The following are simple and have immediate value:

 - **Forwarders**: Send a copy of any incoming email from one address to another
 - **Autoresponders**: Configure an email account to send automated emails.
 This can be useful if you are on vacation or unavailable, or if you have a generic message that you wish to send from a support email address
 - **Global email filters**: Create and manage email filters for your main email account.
 Rules will be processed in the order shown below, from the top down.
 For more information, read the [documentation](https://docs.cpanel.net/cpanel/email/global-email-filters/).
-- **Email deliverability**: Use this interface to reduce the number of emails sent from this server that end up in spam folders.
-For more information, read our [Email Deliverability](https://docs.cpanel.net/cpanel/email/email-deliverability-in-cpanel/) documentation:

-> Use this interface to identify problems with your mail-related DNS records for one or more of your domains.
-The system uses these records to verify that other servers can trust it as a sender
+- **Email deliverability**: Use this interface to reduce the number of emails sent from this server that end up in spam folders, to identify problems with your mail-related DNS records for one or more of your domains.
+The system uses these records to verify that other servers can trust it as a sender.
+For more information, read our [Email Deliverability](https://docs.cpanel.net/cpanel/email/email-deliverability-in-cpanel/) documentation

-- **Email disk usage**: This utility allows you to recover disk space by deleting old messages from your mailbox.
 - **Email accounts**: This feature lets you create and manage email accounts.
 Read the [documentation](https://go.cpanel.net/Accounts) to learn more.
-- **Email routing**: Route a domain’s incoming mail to a specific server.
-For more information, read the [documentation](https://docs.cpanel.net/cpanel/email/email-routing/).
 - **Mailing lists**: Use a single address to send email to multiple email addresses.
 Read the [documentation](https://go.cpanel.net/MailingLists) for more info.
 - **Email filters**: Create and manage email filters for an email address that you specify.
 This can be useful if you want to avoid spam, redirect mail, or pipe messages to a program.
 For more information, read the [documentation](https://go.cpanel.net/UserFilters).
 - **Spam filters**: Manage the settings for the spam filters (powered by Apache SpamAssassin™) for your email accounts.
 Identify unsolicited bulk email, more commonly known as spam, and send it to a separate folder (Spam Box) or automatically delete it (Auto-Delete) from your email account.
 - **Remote MX wizard**: This tool allows you to configure the MX records and other services of your mail provider in a few clicks.

+Let useful IMO but worth looking into:

+- **Email disk usage**: This utility allows you to recover disk space by deleting old messages from your mailbox.
+- **Email routing**: Route a domain’s incoming mail to a specific server.
+For more information, read the [documentation](https://docs.cpanel.net/cpanel/email/email-routing/).

 Skip the following IMO: